ConsoleTVs/vswr/README.md

 - `key`: Determines the key that is going to be re-validated.
 This must be a resolved key, meaning it must be a string or undefined.
   If undefined, the function will do nothing.
 - `options`: A partial object (meaning all props can be optional / undefined) that accepts the following options:
-  - `force`:Determines if the re-validation should be forced.
+  - `force: boolean = false`:Determines if the re-validation should be forced.
 When a re-validation is forced, the dedupingInterval will be ignored and a fetch will be performed.

 ### On specific hooks with keys